dapfycom/dapfy-market-fe/README.md

 2. Navigate to the "Domains" section.
 3. Add and configure your custom domain.

-### Monitoring and Logs

-Use the Vercel dashboard to monitor your application's performance and view logs.

 For more detailed information, refer to the [Vercel Documentation](https://vercel.com/docs).